WakiMak/trentent.github.io-forked/_posts/2018-04-11-group-policy-preferences-registry-extension-vs-group-policy-registry-extension.md

 Group Policy Preferences has another operation to explore. Â "Replace".

-This operationÂ ..."creates preferences that donâ€™t yet exist, or deletes and then creates preferences that already exist."
+This operationÂ ..."creates preferences that don't yet exist, or deletes and then creates preferences that already exist."

 This sounds like it performs a few operations. Â Lets see what it looks like: